What Do Temporal Graph Learning Models Learn?: Results

-\subheader{Approach.} For each empirical dataset, we choose 3 timesteps at which the current and the subsequent graph snapshot are taken.
-We then construct a dataset of $T$ timesteps, where the first snapshot is used for every even timestamp, and the second is used for every odd timestamp, i.e., edges are repeated every 2 timesteps.
-From this, for each pair of snapshots which is continuously repeated, we obtain four groups of edges: (i) edges which appear at both timesteps, (ii) edges which occur only at odd timestamps, (iii) edges which appear only at even timestamps, and (iv) edges which never appear.
-In our evaluation, we distinguish predictions for these groups of edges, and consider predictions at odd and even timestamps.
+\subheader{Approach.} We create graphs with period length $k\in\{2,5\}$ from empirical networks by sampling an initial time step at which the current and subsequent $k-1$ snapshots are taken.
+We then repeat this sequence of $k$ snapshots $m$ times, with $m\in\{10,20,50\}$ such that in total, we obtain graphs with $T=mk$ time steps.
+Again, we vary the number of times the pattern is seen to identify whether models learn to identify the given pattern over time.
+From the resulting graphs with $k=2$, each pair of continuously repeated snapshots yields four groups of edges, which are also illustrated in \Cref{fig:diagram_pers_peri_rec}, panel \circled{5}: (i) edges which appear at \emph{both time steps}, (ii) edges which appear \emph{only at odd time steps}, (iii) edges which appear \emph{only at even time steps}, and (iv) edges which never appear (\emph{no time steps}).
+In our evaluation, we distinguish average predicted probabilities for these groups of edges both at odd and even test time steps.
+For $k=5$, the analysis is similar, see Appendix \ref{ap:results}.

-\subheader{Findings.} Results for periodicity in terms on confidence scores on the UCI dataset are depicted in Figure \ref{fig:periodicity_uci}.
-These are in line with results on the other datasets and the corresponding accuracy scores in Appendix \ref{ap:results}.
+\subheader{Findings.} Results for periodicity in terms of aggregate confidence scores after training for 10, 20 and 50 time steps on the UCI dataset are depicted in \Cref{fig:periodicity_uci}.
+These are largely in line with the results for other datasets, period lengths, and the corresponding accuracy scores in Appendix \ref{ap:results}.
 We observe some differences compared to our experiments on persistence.

-Most notably, \dygformer{} does not appear to distinguish between odd and even timestamps, and simply gives high confidence to every edge that occurs at all (\xmark).
-This behavior is very similar to how the EdgeBank baseline \cite{poursafaei_towards_2022} would perform.
-Similarly, \dyrep{} does not appear to distinguish between odd and even timesteps (\xmark), also \jodie{} struggles to distinguish edges across all datasets (see also Figure \ref{fig:periodicity_appendix}).
-By contrast, \mixer{} and \tgat{} appear to distinguish odd and even timestamps very well (\cmark).
-Finally, \tgat{} and \tcl{} appear to consistently separate edges between different timesteps; however, they still tend to be too confident in predictions on edges from the wrong timestep (\tmark{}).
+Although \cawn{} and \dygformer{} perfectly captured persistent graphs, they fail to distinguish between odd and even time steps, assigning similarly high confidence to every edge that appears in the repeated snapshots.
+This behavior closely resembles that of the \emph{EdgeBank} baseline \citep{poursafaei_better_2022}, effectively memorizing which edges have been observed, without distinguishing the time steps at which they occur.
+Yet, on the Enron dataset (see Appendix \ref{ap:results}, \Cref{fig:periodicity_enron}), these methods appear to distinguish odd and even datasets, so we conclude that these methods have limited ability to learn periodicity (\tmark).
+However, \dyrep{} does not distinguish between odd and even time steps on any dataset, albeit with less extreme confidence scores (\xmark).
+By contrast, \mixer{} and \tcl{} distinguish odd and even time steps very well after only a few repetitions, while \tgat{} and \tgn{} gradually develop a similarly clear separation as training progresses (\cmark) Finally, \jodie{} consistently separates edges from different time steps, but tends to assign overly high probabilities to edges from the wrong time step (\tmark{}).